A

 LOVE:

-Is a feeling of intense affection, given freely and without
+Is a feeling of intense affection, given freely and without restriction.

 The best way you can show your love is to wag your tail.